willnode/forward-domain/README.md

 _.www.old.com   IN    TXT     http-status=302;forward-domain=https://old.com/*
 ```

-> Only the http status code 301 and 302 are supported.
+> Only the HTTP status code 301 and 302 are supported.
+By default it's 301, which is permanent redirection.
+Set to 302 if you want temporary redirection, it has effect on search engine indexing.

 ## FAQ